Bill Sharman: Legacy and honors

-As Lakers general manager, Sharman built the 1980 and 1982 NBA championship teams, and as Lakers president he oversaw the 1985, 1987, and 1988 NBA championship teams after naming West his successor as GM in 1982.
-Sharman retired from the Lakers front office in 1991 at age 65.

-In the 1971–72 season, Sharman suffered a vocal cord injury while coaching that never fully healed.
-In 1988, he spent a year in total silence, but a medical procedure that involved crushing a vocal cord left his voice permanently strained, making it an effort for him to speak.
-The voice problems later limited his ability to function as an executive.

-Sharman was the author of two books, Sharman on Basketball Shooting and The Wooden-Sharman Method: A Guide to Winning Basketball with John Wooden and Bob Selzer.

-After his former basketball team the Los Angeles Jets dissolved in 1962, he sued to enforce his employment contract with the Jets, culminating in the case Sharman v.
-Longo (1967) 249 Cal.App.2d 948.

 Personal life and death

 Sharman's marriage to his first wife, Illeana, lasted over 20 years and resulted in four children before their divorce in 1968.
 He was married to his second wife, Dorothy, from 1969 until her death from cancer in 1975.
 Sharman married Joyce McLay in 1981, with whom he remained married until his death.

+Sharman was the author/co-author of two books, Sharman on Basketball Shooting, published by Prentice Hall in 1966; and The Wooden-Sharman Method: A Guide to Winning Basketball with John Wooden and Bob Selzer, published in 1975.
+He was a stand-in for the Tarzan character in a number of movies, and was a double for the actor Stewart Granger in the movie Green Fire (co-starring Grace Kelly).
+Sharman agreed to participate in a scene where Granger's character was being stalked by a tiger, only after being offered more money to play the scene that used an actual tiger.
+He recalled being in 40 to 50 movies, principally as an extra or in the background.

 Sharman died at his home in Redondo Beach, California, on October 25, 2013, at the age of 87, after having had a stroke the week prior.